klemie/Ground-Support/documentation/overview.md

 This will install and update all dependencies and setup the environment variables

-**Create Database**
+**Create Database Remote**

-To use the app you must first create a local database for your environment to do this go to mongoBD Atlas and create a new dataBase.
+To use the app you must first create a remote database for your environment to do this go to mongoBD Atlas and create a new dataBase.

 <p align="center">
     <img src="./assets/Create%20a%20database.png" width="300"/>